Lost Creek Lake

 rainbow trout, spring chinook, bass

-Lost Creek is currently 99 percent full and the surface temperature is 57oF.
+Lost Creek Reservoir is 65 percent full and the surface temperature is 76oF.
+All boat ramps are accessible

 Lost Creek Lake was created with the building of Lost Creek Dam which began in 1972 and was completed in 1977.
 The dam was renamed the William L. Jess Dam in 1996 in honor of William L. Jess who was one the founders of the Rogue Basin Association in 1955.
 The dam was built to work together with the Applegate Dam to help with flood control.
 Lost Creek Lake was the first part of a multi-purpose Rogue River Basin Project.
 The project consists of Lost Creek Lake, Applegate Lake and the Elk Creek project.